AntoineMercier/DataGeol/README.md

 5. Load the SVG symbols into QGIS : Préférences >> options >> ajouter le chemin vers les symboles SVG.
 6. Load the style of the layer to display the symbols: clic droit sur la couche >> Propriétés >> en bas : style >> Charger le style : style_DataGeol_AM.qml

+NB : As the conection between QGIS and the table is done, when writting new data into the table STATIONS, they will appear automatically on QGIS.
+However the join betweeen the table MEASURES and the table STATIONS as to be renewed (steps 3 and 4) in order to display the orientations.
+Then you should writte all your data before displaying in on QGIS.

 Contact
 ----------